Hailey Baldwin Reportedly ‘Proud’ Of Justin Bieber For Being Open About His Struggles

 The Hollywood Life source also explained that these challenges have brought the couple “closer together.”

 Fans were shocked to learn that the couple had married last fall after a very brief engagement.
 They had announced their engagement in July 2018 after dating for only a few months.
-Hailey and Justin married in a small courthouse ceremony in New York, but reportedly plan on having a larger ceremony in the future.
+Hailey and Justin married in a small courthouse ceremony in New York but reportedly plan on having a larger ceremony in the future.

-Going through challenging times is never easy, but can be even more difficult when you are in the public eye.
+Going through challenging times is never easy, but it can be even more difficult when you are in the public eye.
 Nevertheless, Justin and Hailey appear to be handling everything as well as they can and it is great that they have one another for support.